ArsenijDjakov/customer-app/readme.md

 3. [I/O Test 3](https://github.com/enorkus/customer-app-io/blob/master/4.2.solution.png)
 4. [I/O Test 4](https://github.com/enorkus/customer-app-io/blob/master/4.3.solution.png)

-### 4.1 Exercise: Input validation
+### 4.1 Exercise: Input com.enorkus.academy.validation

 **Requirements:**
-* Age is now also a mandatory input, so validation for age restriction has to be implemented.
+* Age is now also a mandatory input, so com.enorkus.academy.validation for age restriction has to be implemented.
 Also only LT, LV, EE and SE are accepted as country code values if one was provided.

 **Acceptance criteria:**

-* New type of validation Exception class CustomerNotAdultException created for age validation.
+* New type of com.enorkus.academy.validation Exception class CustomerNotAdultException created for age com.enorkus.academy.validation.
 HTTP code should be the same as for MandatoryValueMissingException.
 * Validation for age is implemented: age is mandatory and cannot submit customer with age less than 18.
 * Enum class for country codes is created containing following values: LT, LV, EE, SE
-* New type of validation Exception - InvalidCountryCodeException is created for country code validation.
+* New type of com.enorkus.academy.validation Exception - InvalidCountryCodeException is created for country code com.enorkus.academy.validation.
 HTTP code should be the same as for MandatoryValueMissingException.
 * Validation exception is thrown when trying to submit customer with age under 18.
 * Validation exception is thrown when trying to submit customer with country code other than LT, LV, EE or SE.
-Country code validation id not triggered if no country code was provided at all.
+Country code com.enorkus.academy.validation id not triggered if no country code was provided at all.

 **Hint:** See the way MandatoryValueMissingException is constructed.
 A default message can be passed to @ResponseStatus annotation by attribute: reason = “Message text”.